-The fair value adjustments of the Euro loan will be booked in the income statement to offset the revaluation of the designated portion of the hedged item.
+The fair value adjustments of the Euro loan were booked in the income statement to offset the revaluation of the designated portion of the hedged item.

-22. Holding Company
+23. Holding Company

 The Company is a subsidiary undertaking of Associated British Foods plc (ABF) incorporated in Great Britain and registered in England and Wales.
 The immediate parent company is ABF Investments plc.

+The ultimate parent company is Wittington Investments Limited, which is incorporated in the United Kingdom and registered in England and Wales.

-The ultimate holding company and controlling party as defined by IAS24, is Wittington Investments Limited which is incorporated in Great Britain and registered in England.
+The largest group of undertakings for which group accounts are drawn up (within which the results of the company are consolidated) and of which the company is a member is headed by Wittington Investments Limited.
+The smallest such group of undertakings is headed by Associated British Foods plc, which is incorporated in the United Kingdom and registered in England and Wales.

-The largest group in which the results of the Company are consolidated is that headed by Wittington Investments Limited.
-The smallest group in which they are consolidated is that headed by ABF plc.
-The consolidated accounts of these groups are available to the public and may be obtained from ABF plc, Weston Centre, 10 Grosvenor Street, London, W1K 4QY.
-The consolidated accounts of ABF plc are also available for download on the group's website at www.abf.co.uk.
+The consolidated accounts of these groups are available to the public and may be obtained from Weston Centre, 10 Grosvenor Street, London, W1K 4QY, which is the registered office of each of Wittington Investments Limited and Associated British Foods plc.
+The consolidated accounts of Associated British Foods plc are also available for download on the group's website at www.abf.co.uk.